 : any of numerous small, nocturnal, furry-tailed Old World rodents (family Myoxidae synonym Gliridae) that live mainly in trees and resemble small squirrels ◆Dormice hibernate during cold weather and may become torpid at other times of the year when food is scarce.

-Any of 20 rodent species (family Gliridae) found throughout Eurasia and northern Africa.
-Dormice have large eyes, soft fur, rounded ears, and a hairy (sometimes bushy) tail.
+Any of 20 rodent species found throughout Eurasia and North Africa, dormice have large eyes, soft fur, rounded ears, and a hairy tail.
 They live in trees, bushes, and rock walls and in nests of plant material.
 They eat fruit, nuts, birds’ eggs, and some insects and small animals.
 Many species sleep for long periods, particularly in winter.
-The largest species, the edible dormouse (Glis glis), is gray and attains a maximum length of about 8 in.
-(20 cm), excluding the 6-in.
-(15-cm) tail.
+The largest species, known as the edible dormouse, is gray and attains a maximum length of 8 in (20 cm), excluding the 6-in (15-cm) tail.

 Origin and Etymology of dormouse

 Middle English dormowse, perhaps from Anglo-French dormir + Middle English mous mouse

 : a European animal that looks like a small squirrel